Title

 The City of Antipolo in the Philippines seeks to be declared a highly-urbanized city based on its population and income, following the procedure outlined in the Local Government Code of 1991, requiring a resolution, verification by the President, and a plebiscite for ratification.

-The President of the Philippines has the duty to declare a city as highly-urbanized within thirty (30) days after the city has met the minimum requirements prescribed in Section 452 upon proper application.
+Under Section 453 of the LGC, it is the duty of the President to declare a city as highly-urbanized within thirty (30) days after it has met the requirements prescribed in Section 452, upon proper application.

-The proclamation takes effect only upon ratification in a plebiscite by the qualified voters of the city.
+No. The proclamation states it takes effect only upon ratification in a plebiscite by the qualified voters in the city, as provided in Section 453 of the LGC.

-The campaign aims to inform the public about the conversion and is conducted by the COMELEC with assistance from national and local government officials, media, NGOs, and other interested parties.
+To comprehensively inform the voters in the city about the conversion and its implications; COMELEC leads the campaign with assistance from national/local officials, media, NGOs, and interested parties.

 Analyze Cases Smarter, Faster